+Figures 1, 2, 3, xxxxx

 In the video she is also showed almost naked, only glittery nude stocking kind of material covering her body as she is crawling towards the camera.
 In its nudity it is testing the limits of the laws of chastity.
 You would never see men in this kind of clothing, it’s the women that have been wanted to undress in the media to this day.
 Towards the end of the video Briney is also changing to a black catsuit costume with high heels and black leather push up bra.
 The costume includes red hair and strong makeup.
 One of the reasons red and black color combination is known to remind something sexual is because it’s the colors of the red-light streets where prostitutes and strip bars can be found.